Physical Properties for Steam and Water

 |Isentropic Expansion Coef., Gamma|

 |Specific Heat, cv|

-SteamCalc Viewer is a standalone application that provides three ways to calculate steam and water properties from a broad range of input parameters:
+SteamCalc Viewer is included for free in all AFT software.
+It is a standalone application that provides three ways to calculate steam and water properties from a broad range of input parameters:

 - Single Point - properties calculated at a single point

 - Two Points - the difference in value between the two inputs for all selected output parameters

 - Range - properties calculated over a range of points based on two inputs.
 The first input is a single value and the second input includes a start value, end value and increment.
 The output displays properties for each increment over the range.
 Range output may also be graphed.